|

 In the

-early 1970s, a painting much like these two appeared on the cover of the
+early 1970s, a painting much like this one appeared on the cover of the

 Sunday New York Times Magazine.
 Casimir had earlier done similar